Lesson Three: Hooves on the Ground

 - Say: “Great news!
 We have had enough rain for our grass to grow back in the other sections.
 Things are growing well, and your cattle and sheep are eating well!
 Your rotation is working the way it should!”
 This is the end of the simulation.

-Reshow slides six, seven, and ten from the PowerPoint.
+Reshow slides 6, 7, and 10 from the PowerPoint.
 Discuss the following questions: “After reviewing these slides, remember that Wyoming is the ninth largest state but the least populated state.
 How does our state’s size and our small population help ranchers graze their livestock?
 Wyoming also has very large ranches.
 If our population grew as big as Colorado, how would this affect our ranch sizes?”
 Students should respond with the idea that a bigger population will lead to smaller available land space and vice versa.
 Make sure students see why it is important to have enough space to graze livestock properly.
 If we didn’t have as much space, it would be harder to have a successful livestock industry.

 Teacher Note:Please note, we are not discouraging responsible growth.
 We hope to encourage our students to find future opportunities in Wyoming.
 However, we also want to highlight how open spaces make Wyoming unique and allow ranching and other economic drivers to thrive.